Jasonblalack/zyngapoker/Assets.md

 ## Meta Data

-Jasy automatically adds meta data to all assets it finds.
+Jasy automatically adds meta data to all assets it finds and manages.
 This makes some things on the client side easier like rendering or preloading.
 Each meta data entry contains the following information:

 * File Type + File Type Specific Data
 * URL Profile + URL Profile Specific Data